makersacademy/bowling-challenge/README.md

 This is my attempt at the [Makers Academy Week 5 Bowling Challenge](https://github.com/makersacademy/bowling-challenge)

 ## Approach
-I built the bowling scorer in Javascript using TDD with Jasmine.
+* I built the bowling scorer in Javascript using TDD with Jasmine.

+* The back-end logic is based on their being a maximum of 21 throws in a game.
+If you throw a strike the number of throws remaining is reduced by 2, otherwise, throws remaining is reduced by 1.

 ## Notes to a code reviewer
-* If you clone the repo and open the ```index.html``` page then the program should run in your browser.
-Failing which, drop me a message and I can show you it in action!
+* To run the code, open the ```index.html``` file in your browser.

+* Run the Jasmine tests by opening ```SpecRunner.html``` in your browser.

+* Start a game by clicking the button for your first throw.
+A new game will start if you click for a throw after a game has finished.

 * I have not put in guard clauses for a user entering an invalid throw (e.g. anything above ten for a a single throw or for a spare) as only valid throw buttons will be shown.